Terry leads Georgia Tech against Wake Forest after 31-point game

 Winston-Salem, North Carolina; Saturday, 2:15 p.m.
 EST

-BOTTOM LINE: Georgia Tech faces Wake Forest after Lance Terry scored 31 points in Georgia Tech’s 89-74 win over the Miami Hurricanes.
+BOTTOM LINE: Georgia Tech visits Wake Forest after Lance Terry scored 31 points in Georgia Tech’s 89-74 victory over the Miami Hurricanes.

-The Demon Deacons have gone 12-3 in home games.
-Wake Forest is 4-1 in one-possession games.
+The Demon Deacons have gone 12-3 at home.
+Wake Forest averages 70.6 points while outscoring opponents by 1.7 points per game.

-The Yellow Jackets are 10-9 against ACC opponents.
-Georgia Tech scores 74.7 points while outscoring opponents by 1.9 points per game.
+The Yellow Jackets are 10-9 in ACC play.
+Georgia Tech ranks fourth in the ACC with 15.0 assists per game led by Naithan George averaging 6.6.

 Wake Forest makes 45.0% of its shots from the field this season, which is 3.0 percentage points higher than Georgia Tech has allowed to its opponents (42.0%).
-Georgia Tech has shot at a 44.6% clip from the field this season, 3.9 percentage points higher than the 40.7% shooting opponents of Wake Forest have averaged.
+Georgia Tech has shot at a 44.6% rate from the field this season, 3.9 percentage points greater than the 40.7% shooting opponents of Wake Forest have averaged.

-The Demon Deacons and Yellow Jackets match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Hunter Sallis is scoring 18.2 points per game and averaging 5.1 rebounds for the Demon Deacons.
-Cameron Hildreth is averaging 15.9 points and 3.2 rebounds over the last 10 games.
+TOP PERFORMERS: Ty-Laur Johnson is averaging 6.2 points and 1.6 steals for the Demon Deacons.
+Hunter Sallis is averaging 16.9 points and 6.2 rebounds while shooting 43.1% over the past 10 games.

 Terry is scoring 15.4 points per game and averaging 3.0 rebounds for the Yellow Jackets.
 Duncan Powell is averaging 2.4 made 3-pointers over the last 10 games.